foggerty/thebook/Chapter3.md

 In the last stages of manufacture the sinew backing of the bow was veneered with tree bark applied diagonally in strips so as to prevent it from splitting when the bow was drawn.
 To make it waterproof, it was varnished and then painted for the sake of appearance.
 A sinew binding beside the nocks strengthened the wood against any danger of its splitting under the impact of the string’s loops at these points when the bow was shot.
 Turkish and Persian bows are usually found to have a strip of horn let into the tip to strengthen the ear, but we have come across no mention of this.

-===CD MSS?===

-From our text, as it stands in AB, one is apt to conclude merely that a composite bow took a year or so to make, but the wording of the CD MSS is such that we are left in no doubt that each of the various processes had its own particular season and that each and every one of the four seasons of the year was involved.
+From our text, as it stands in the A & B manuscripts, one is apt to conclude merely that a composite bow took a year or so to make, but the wording of the C & D manuscripts is such that we are left in no doubt that each of the various processes had its own particular season and that each and every one of the four seasons of the year was involved.
 In other words, our ‘full year’ need have nothing whatever to do with the time taken to produce a bow, though it could certainly be completed within that period.
 What, in our view, is implied is that each process had to be carried out only at the correct time of the year, otherwise the result would be unsatisfactory.

 ### The Painting of Bows

-=== D ===

-Our author says nothing whatever about the painting of bows, but in D*, 108b, there is an addendum to the text giving instructions for the painting of bows with *ṣandarūs* - presumably, sandarac, a colourless resin from the tree of that name.
+Our author says nothing whatever about the painting of bows, but in the D manuscript, there is an addendum to the text giving instructions for the painting of bows with *ṣandarūs* - presumably, sandarac, a colourless resin from the tree of that name.
 The directions may be summarized as follows:

 Mix any desired colour with liquid sandarac, Apply and allow to dry off.
 Next, apply a varnish of pure sandarac and dry off.
 Now coat the surface with strong (? text uncertain) ox-gall.
 Apply paint of another colour to give, for instance, white on black, or red on green, or blue on red, and then place in the hot sun.
 When appropriate, sprinkle carefully with wine vinegar to bring up the colours in the design and dry off.
 Next wash off the gall and dry.
 Now apply sandarac by itself and leave.
 If desired, apply another colour in similar fashion.

-=== CD ===

 ### Dimensions of Bows

 The measurements given for parts of the bow are summarized below.
 Those for the grip do not include the tapered portions fitting into the dustars.
 * Column 1 shows the normal measurements as given by our author.  * Column 2 shows the variations which he records.
-(A different set of variations is to be found in CD (c.g.
-C*, 392; C*, 152), but since they are liable to confuse we omit them.)

 | Upper *siyah*  | 6.55 in.  | 5.73 in.  |
 | Upper *dustār* | 16.36 in. | 16.40 in. |